oswaldobapvicjr/junit-utils/README.md

 ### Testing that instantiation is not allowed

-The following assertion is particularly useful for utility classes.
-The **InstantiationNotAllowedMatcher** class is in use:
+The following assertion is particularly useful for utility classes:

 ```java
 assertThat(TestUtils.class, instantiationNotAllowed());
 ```

+ A matching class shall have all constructors declared as private and throw an exception inside the default constructor.

 ### Testing the contents of a string

-The following examples represent some successful assertions using the **StringMatcher** class:
+The following examples represent some successful assertions using the Advanced String matcher:

 ```java
 assertThat("The quick brown fox jumps over the lazy dog", containsAll("fox", "dog"));